🤖 BCH709 AI Assistant: Ask questions about this class using NotebookLM

 ##BLAST options

-##BLAST path (your blast+ path); $ which blastn; then remove "blastn"
+##BLAST path (your blast+ path); run "which blastn" then remove "blastn" from the path

 path=~/miniconda3/envs/blast/bin/